AlexanderRubinstein/USISegmentation/README.md

 What makes this project interesting for us is to account for space information from neighbor (nearest) slices of space.
 Convolutional neural networks have shown themselves very well in various tasks of computer vision.
-So we have compiled an algorithm that uses the symbiosis of both approaches.
+So we have compiled an algorithm that uses the symbiosis of both ideas.

 ## Usage